 TOEFL Exam and Scores: The School of Architecture does not recommend the IELTS test.
 The reason for this is that an IELTS score of 6.5 can be converted to a TOEFL score of 79 to 93.
 However, a score of 79 is not acceptable for admission, while a score of 93 is acceptable.
 Therefore, unless your IELTS score is above 7.0, your language abilities will not be considered acceptable.
 For conversion information, see http://www.ets.org/toefl/institutions/scores/compare/.
 A TOEFL score of 90 or better is an indication that the applicant will be able to satisfactorily understand and complete coursework in English.

-The 2014 Spring Graduate Open House for prospective admitted and wait-listed applicants is not yet scheduled.
-Please check back.
-Meet in the Lee III reception area at 10:45, and join us for lunch at noon.
-The open house will provide an informal opportunity to meet program directors, students, and faculty, ask questions and learn more about our programs, tour our Clemson facilities, and get a sense of life in Lee Hall and in Clemson.
+The Spring Graduate Open House is primarily for prospective admitted and wait-listed applicants.
+(See the application review schedule above.)
+The Open House will meet in the Lee III reception area at 10:00, followed by lunch with faculty and students at noon.
+The open house provides an informal opportunity to meet program directors, students, and faculty, ask questions and learn more about our programs, tour our Clemson facilities, see studios in session, and get a sense of life in Lee Hall and in Clemson.
 We encourage you to use the morning or afternoon to tour the campus and town, and view housing options.
-If you are an admitted or wait-listed applicant and will attend the open house, we request your RSVP in advance; please send your RSVP to Michelle McLane, Student Services Coordinator, at firstname.lastname@example.org.
-See Visitor's information above for directions and parking information.
+If you are an admitted or wait-listed applicant and will attend the open house, we request your RSVP (and attending companions) in advance; please send your RSVP to Michelle McLane, Student Services Coordinator, at email@example.com.
+See the visitor's information webpage for directions and parking information.

-Other good sources of information for those considering a career in architecture are Gunnin Architecture Library's "The Architecture Student's Basic Bookshelf," websites like Archinect, and professional journals including Architect magazine and Architectural Record.
+Other good sources of information for those considering a career in architecture are Gunnin Architecture Library's "The Architecture Student's Basic Bookshelf," websites like Archinect, professional journals including Architect magazine and Architectural Record, and various books that have been written about architectural education and practice.